nickmaccarthy/Qualys-UserList-To-CSV-Converter/README.md

 Qualys User List XML to CSV Converter
 =========================================

-Python script to download and convert the Qualys User List on a subscription to CSV
+A Python script to download and convert the Qualys User List from subscription to CSV utilizing the Qualys API v1

 Usage
 ==========================================